EcoCampus Sustainable Development for Students

 Student voice in sustainability

 Students are able to influence sustainability decisions at the Students' Union and University through the Sustainability Officer.
 Each year a current student is elected to this part-time position and sits on student council where they vote on policy.
-Contact this year's Sustainability Officer Lizzie Hunter and find out more about Student council.
+Contact this year's Sustainability Officer Grace McMeekin to find out more about our Sustainability Board and Student Council.

 From September 2020 the Students' Union will have an elected Sustainability Board.
-This board will feature five student representatives to be elected in Autumn 2020.
-Please contact email@example.com with any questions about the Sustainability Board.
+This board features five student representatives and meets times a year to dicuss sustainability issues.
+Please contact email@example.com with any questions or matters for discussion at the Sustainability Board.

 Each year the Students' Union runs Sustainability Awards to recognise student contributions to sustainability at QMUL.
 Find out more about our winners in 2020.